Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.2.2 Examples of general misconduct are outlined in Schedule A.

-4.2.3 The Pro Vice-Chancellor (Students) can make a determination whether an activity undertaken by a student constitutes general misconduct and should be considered under these procedures.
+4.2.3 The Academic Registrar and Director, Student Services can make a determination whether an activity undertaken by a student constitutes general misconduct and should be considered under these procedures.

 4.3 Categorisation of general misconduct